Presidential Security Command: History

-On June 23, 1898, a guards unit called as the Cuerpo de la Guardia Presidencial (Presidential Guard Corps) was raised at the time to protect the first official president, Emilio Aguinaldo, from attempts on his life.
+On June 23, 1898, a guards unit called as the Cuerpo de la Guardia Presidencial (Presidential Guard Corps) was raised at the time to protect the first official president, Emilio Aguinaldo.
 Composed of a presidential cavalry squadron and artillery batteries, reinforced with multiple guards infantry battalions all under the command of Major Geronimo Gatmaitan, which provided the protection of President Aguinaldo and his family.
 Like today's PSC, they wore rayadillo uniforms, but with straw hats.

 In 1936, the 1st Cavalry Regiment of the 1st Infantry Division, Philippine Army, raised the same year, was tasked with defending President Manuel Quezon, his family, and the palace complex.
-On May 22, 1938, they were joined by the Malacañang Guard, made up of a company organized into two to three platoons with a little over a hundred members, to reinforce the President's security.
-In February 1939, the Malacañang Guard was transferred to the Philippine Constabulary.
+On May 22, 1938, they were replaced by the Malacañang Guard, made up of a company organized into two to three platoons with a little over a hundred members, to reinforce the President's security.
+On 14 July 1938 the Malacañan Guard was transferred to the Philippine Constabulary, and on 2 August 1939 the company was renamed Presidential Guard.

-During the Second World War, the Presidential Guards were combined with the Philippine Constabulary and Manila ROTC units to form the new Second Regular Division which fought in Bataan.
+During the Second World War, the Presidential Guard was combined with the Philippine Constabulary and Manila ROTC units to form the new Second Regular Division which fought in Bataan.
 After the inauguration of the Second Philippine Republic, units of the occupying Imperial Japanese Army initially took over guard duties at the palace, only to be replaced by an all-Filipino guard battalion at the insistence of President José P. Laurel.
 During the Battle of Manila in 1945, Presidential Guardsmen remained at their posts in Malacañang.
 At war's end, it was in turn replaced by the AFP Presidential Guards Battalion under the orders of President Sergio Osmeña and would remain until the time of his successor, Manuel Roxas.

-The PSG of today traces its origins to 1950 when President Elpidio Quirino transferred the Presidential Guards Battalion under the control of the Philippine Constabulary (PC) in 1950.
+The PSC of today traces its origins to 1950 when President Elpidio Quirino transferred the Presidential Guards Battalion under the control of the Philippine Constabulary (PC) in 1950.
 At the same time, a separate presidential security unit was founded as the secret service and protective unit of the state presidency, the First Family, and Malacañang Palace, under the control of the Constabulary (first the Secret Service of Malacañang Palace then later renamed into the Presidential Security Force, the Presidential Security Unit, and then the Presidential Security Agency).
 On October 22, 1971, under the Presidency of Ferdinand Marcos, General Order No. 212 GHQ, AFP was issued, creating the Presidential Security Command (PSC) as a unified command of the AFP.